SpyridonLaz/Coursaros/README.md

 Normal users can use the issues section to report bugs and issues for this software.
 Before opening a new issue, please go through existing ones to be sure that your question has not been asked and answered yet.

 ## Credits
-- [Rehmatworks](https://github.com/rehmatworks/) - For being such an inspiration.
 - [Python](https://www.python.org/) - The programming language that it was written in.
 - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) - For HTML parsing
 - [fake-useragent](https://pypi.org/project/fake-useragent/) - For a dynamic user-agent